multi-coop/datami-documentation-content/texts/why-gitribute/architecture-schemas-save-dialog-en.md

 ## Dialog before saving changes (send contribution)

-"Merge requests", "branches" and those other weirds terms are not things your grandma or grandpa are _really_ interested in.
+"Merge requests", "branches" and those other weirds terms are not things your grandma' or grandpa' are _really_ interested in.
 If they seem to, call a doctor.

 At the contrary _saving_ a document became something quite usual for most.